TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ##### \lo_list

-Shows a list of all YugabyteDB large objects currently stored in the database, along with any comments provided for them.
+Shows a list of all ZNbaseDB large objects currently stored in the database, along with any comments provided for them.

 ##### \lo_unlink *loid*